 18) How do tuition payments work?
 When is tuition due?

 We ask for a $1,000 downpayment to reserve your spot in Jazz Teacher Training.
 The remaining $5500 is due two weeks before your session begins.
-If necessary, we can split that payment into two payments of $2,750.
-Either way, the full $6,500 is due two weeks before the ﬁrst day of training.
-Payments are nonrefundable (see Question #28, above).
+If necessary, we can split that into two payments of $2,750.
+Tuition payments are nonrefundable.

 19) How many Jazz Teacher Training sessions will there be each year?
 What if I can’t attend the current session of Jazz Teacher Training, but deﬁnitely want to do the training?

 We want to work with you, and we aim to have a number of options for you to help make this as “low impact” as possible for you.
 We foresee hosting three Teacher Training sessions each year.
 Apply now to save a spot for this or the next training session.

 That said, there is probably never going to be a “perfect time” to do this.
 You will probably need to miss a gig or two, or reschedule some students or events.
 A reminder: we are talking about the long game here.
 Don’t let a couple hundred dollars worth of gigs and teaching be the reason you give up tens of thousands (probably more) over the long term.

 20) So, is this a franchise?
 Do I have to call my business “Jazz Band Masterclass?
 Do I owe you percentages or premiums or a yearly fee?